 Born and raised in North Carolina, Isaac attended NC State University where he received a B.S. in Sport Management and a minor in Sports Science.

-An aspiring strength & conditioning coach, his love for lifting weights and competing led him to powerlifting in January 2016.
+Currently a CSCS, his love for lifting weights and competing led him to Powerlifting in January 2016.
 After a year, Isaac found a newfound love in strongman and competed in his first show in May, 2017 where he won the novice <200lb class.

 He would go on to compete in his first open <200lb show in July, where he would take 1st, as well and qualify for Strongman Corporation Nationals in Las Vegas.